 Choosing an app

-How to Convert your Paper Form into a Mobile App
+How to convert a Paper Form into a Mobile Format

 What is mobile data collection?